Our tutor assessment process is highly selective

 5. The second part of the interview is a self-assessment, in which the tutor is encouraged to reflect on the strengths and weaknesses of the lesson they gave.
 This gives us an insight into the tutor's self-awareness and their ability to improve their own practice.

 6. The third and final part of the interview is a general discussion about the tutor's teaching approach and beliefs.
-Alongside the lesson itself, this gives us a really good insight into the personality and teaching style of the private tutor in question.
+This gives us further insight into the personality and teaching style of the private tutor in question.

-7. Tutors who demonstrate outstanding teaching skill and an inspirational/engaging personality at interview are formally accepted onto our books.
+7. Tutors who demonstrate outstanding teaching skill and an inspirational, engaging personality are formally accepted onto our books.
 After background checking (see below), they can start working with our clients.

 8. Once we have started introducing the tutor to clients, we listen very carefully to their client feedback, to ensure that they are continually meeting the highest standards.